UCL-CCS/Nbed/README.md

 Main functionality of the package.

 - embed - main functionality
+- ham_converter - class to convert between Hamiltonian formats as well as save to and read from JSON.
 - localisation - methods of orbital localisation
 - mol_plot - functions to plot the systems localised molecular orbitals.
 - utils - log settings and cli parsing.